geoai-lab/EUPEG/README.md

 * SpaCyNER (https://spacy.io/usage)
 * Topocluster (https://github.com/grantdelozier/TopoCluster)

+For CamCoder, we rewrite the geoparse.py to support the unified result format used by EUPEG, please see the new geoparse.py under the "/dependency" folder;
+For SpaCyNER, we write the main.py to run SpaCyNER with inputted text and convert the parsing outputs into the unified result format used by EUPEG, please see the main.py under the "/dependency" folder.

 The three geoparsers listed below are either connected by their APIs or embedded inside EUPEG, so you don't need to deploy local instances for them.
 We also provide their URLs in case you would like to change them in EUPEG.
 * DBpedia Spotlight (https://www.dbpedia-spotlight.org/)
 * GeoTxt (http://www.geotxt.org/)